 Understand a character’s preferred method of communication.

 Imagine the last time you had a horrible day.
-You don’t remember what it was exactly, but you remember the details, rinse and repeat.
-You probably (and reasonably) assume that the reason your day was terrible was that something significant happened.
+You don’t remember exactly what it was, but remember the details, rinse and repeat.
+You probably (and reasonably) assume that your day was terrible because something significant happened.
 Probably something big (e.g., a shift in your job or finances) happened for a reason.

 In such a scenario, your preferred communication method is probably stressed words, annoying tones, angry ranting, crying, or other emotional outpourings.